samankhawart/GreenXSustainbilityTool/README.md

 - To build the images and start all services in the background:

         docker compose up -d --build

 - To watch the logs on the first boot:

         docker compose logs -f

 - To stop the services:

         docker compose down
--To stop the services and remove volumes (⚠️ this will wipe your databases):
+- To stop the services and remove volumes (⚠️ this will wipe your databases):

         docker compose down -v

 # 4. **Service Breakdown**
 - GreenX_db (MySQL 8):